Charley-Wang/EasyGel/README.md

 # EasyGel
-EasyGels is a user-friendly bio-image processing, recognition, analysis, and reporting software.
+EasyGels is a user-friendly bio-image processing, automatic recognition, analysis, and reporting software.
 The most attractive feature is that it provides both wizard and one-click functions for professional and non-professional users.

 ### Basic Image Processing Functions